-136. The individualised learner record (ILR) is used by providers to record all relevant funding ILR data about YPLA-funded learners.
-More information can be found in the Information Authority's (IA) ILR guidance Individualised Learner Record Specification for 2011/12, available at: http://www.theia.org.uk/ilr/ilrdocuments/.
+134. The individualised learner record (ILR) is used by providers (other than those recorded on the school census) to record all relevant funding ILR data about EFA-funded learners.
+More information can be found in the Information Authority's (IA) ILR guidance Individualised Learner Record Specification for 2012/13, available at on the IA website.7